 Playgroups and how to join one

-Throughout Moreland, there are a number of playgroups which provide parents and caregivers with the opportunity to meet new people, gain support and exchange parenting ideas.
-The playgroups give babies, toddlers and preschoolers the chance to socialise as they play and learn together.
+Throughout Moreland, there are a number of playgroups that provide parents and caregivers with the opportunity to meet new people, gain support, and exchange parenting ideas.
+The playgroups give babies, toddlers, and preschoolers the chance to socialise as they play and learn together.

 In Moreland, our playgroups are all about fun and friendship.